This post covers when it snows in New York, and how much snow to expect in any given month.

-However, the best snowfall estimate for this winter in the Big Apple is for near normal to slightly above normal totals.
+However, the best snowfall estimate for this winter in the Big Apple is for near-normal totals.

-Winter in New York City requires warmth and waterproof.
+Winter in New York City requires warmth and waterproofing.

 We write in detail about winter packing on our Winter Packing List, but you can find the highlights for what to wear in the winter in NYC listed here:

 Disclosure: While our recommendations are always unbiased, we may receive a small share of sales through some of the links as an Amazon Affiliate below at no cost to you.
 See the full text.

 Camel Crown has affordable 3 in 1 winter hiking jackets that come in men's and women's cuts for the trifecta of winter wear: warm, waterproof, and stylish.

 Layering your clothing will leave you feeling warm while outdoors, with the option to remove the layers while indoors.

 - A perfect option is the 32 DEGREES down vest is ultra-lightweight with a flattering fit, or the Wantdo Packable vest (which you can also buy jacket style and has a pouch for easy packing).

 - Merino Wool Base Layer tights (men's and women's style) are perfect for wearing underneath - especially if you'll be outside for long stretches like a walking tour or waiting for the ball to drop on New Year's Eve.